isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 - Any special characters in the input field will cause the endpoint to fail. e.g. spacing in input box.
 - Please make sure to delete all fields not being used.

 - Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g. file paths.

 - Use sample centric endpoint to pull hg38 centric data details using the endpoints.

+- Cohorts made in CloudSQL(web app) will differ in sample counts from cohorts made with BigQuery tables(APIs).
+Samples which correspond to pathology slide images are in the CloudSQL tables but not the BigQuery tables.
+>>>>>>> staging-theme

+- Use sample centric endpoint to pull hg38 centric data details using the endpoints.